What is method validation?

 The working range of a method can be derived from the linearity, trueness and precision.
 It’s the linear area between the smallest and biggest concentration in which a true ("accurate") and precise result can be achieved.

 A method is robust when it leads to the same result despite smaller deviations from the usual performance procedure.
 A practical example: There won’t be a difference in the determined molecular weight with a robust SDS-PAGE, even when using precast gels from different suppliers (but with the same concentration).
+This should be statistically tested with an equivalence test (à comparability) and not, for example, by using an F-test (à differences).

 Practical aspects and timing